 What will my child learn?

 Each camp and class is tailored to a specific theme and age group.
 Activities are custom-designed to align with the theme, while also encouraging children to develop critical thinking skills and foster their ability to work together.
-Our approach is designed to help children create relationships, build self-esteem and improve self-confidence – all while having a blast!
+Our approach is designed to help children create relationships, build self-esteem and improve self-confidence – all while having fun!

 How will my camper share what he/she has learned?

 Do I need to pre-register?

 Yes, we ask that all participants are pre-registered for camps and classes.
 This helps us ensure we have adequate materials for all participants.
 Classes and camps do have a maximum capacity to ensure we can provide the best-possible experience for participants.
 Early registrations are recommended, and a waitlist option is available for camps/classes that reach capacity.
-You can register directly on line or by calling in to the theatre – 848-8623.
+You can register directly on line or by calling the theatre at 717-848-8623.

 Are parents required to be on-site during the class/camp?

 What is DreamWrights’ early drop-off/late pick-up policy?

 A late fee of $5.00 per 15 minutes will be charged for late pick-ups.
-We kindly ask that parents/guardians call ahead if they are going to be late for pick-up, as appropriate arrangements will need to be made with DreamWrights staff.
+We kindly ask that parents/guardians call ahead if they will be late for pick-up, as appropriate arrangements will need to be made with DreamWrights staff.

-What does camp tuition cover?
+What does tuition cover?
 Are there scholarship options?

 Class and camp tuition varies based on the length and number of class sessions.
 Tuition fees help DreamWrights, a non-profit organization, cover a portion of the costs of producing the classes.
 Dream Scholarships provide full-week summer camp tuition and are awarded based on financial need.
 For more information, please click here.

 What happens if I need to withdraw my camper?
 Do you offer refunds?

 We offer 100% refunds within 30 days of camp/class start date and 50% up until 2 weeks (14 days) prior to the start date.
-No refund is offered if you withdraw from a camp less than 2 weeks before start date (including during the camp).
+No refund is offered if you withdraw from a class or camp less than 2 weeks before start date (including during the camp or class term).
 If DreamWrights cancels a class/camp due to low enrollment, a full refund will be given.